 Working at Kings Langley School

-Teacher of Science - Naomi Headley
+Deputy Leader of Science - Naomi Headley

-Working at Kings Langley School for the past two years has been incredible.
+Working at Kings Langley School for the past three years has been incredible.
 I have been so well supported and encouraged by countless members of staff, both during my NQT year and beyond that.
 The character and feel of a school are something I think you can pick up on in a first visit; and at Kings Langley School you can instantly feel the warmth, happiness and kindness of the staff and students.

 As a science teacher, I am always looking for ways to improve upon or enhance aspects of both my teaching and the science curriculum, and Kings Langley allows me to do just that through a supportive and well-established system as well as a commitment to continuous improvement, for staff and students alike.

 I have been very fortunate that I have been given several opportunities to improve both my teaching and learning and my pastoral relationship with students, all of which I feel have shaped me into becoming a better teacher.

 Principal Assistant Headteacher – James Tubb